fragaria/karmen-docs/docs/on-premise.md

 Also, for some actions, such as another password change or adding users, you need to re-authenticate with your password from time to time.
 So don't be alarmed if the application prompts for your password again.

+For more information about users and organizations, see [Managing access & organizations docs](access.md).

 ## Updating